Thick hyperbolic 3-manifolds with bounded rank

 \begin{sat}[Compressing wide product regions] For all $g\ge 2$ and $\epsilon>0$, there is some $L=L(\epsilon,g)$ as follows.
 Suppose $M$ is a complete hyperbolic 3-manifold with no cusps and $U \subset M$ is a compact genus $g$ product region of $\epsilon$-width at least $L$. \begin{enumerate} \item If $\Sigma $ is a boundary component of $\mathcal {DC}(M,U)$ that is not isotopic to a level surface of $U$, then $\Sigma$ is incompressible in $M$ \item Either the inclusion $\mathcal{DC}(M,U) \hookrightarrow M$ is $\pi_1$-injective, or $U$ compresses to one side in $M$ and bounds a twisted interval bundle over a nonorientable surface to the other side. \end{enumerate} \end{sat}

 These conclusions do not hold for general topological product regions in $3$-manifolds.
-For instance, suppose that $K$ is a nontrivial knot in $\BS^3$ and $U$ is a topological product region obtained by taking a regular neighborhood $\mathcal N(K) \supset K$ and removing the interior of a smaller regular neighborhood.
-Then we have $\mathcal{DC}(\BS^3,U) = \mathcal N(K)$, which certainly does not $\pi_1$-inject in $\BS^3$.
+For instance, for (2) suppose that $K$ is a nontrivial knot in $\BS^3$ and $U$ is a topological product region obtained by taking a regular neighborhood $\mathcal N(K) \supset K$ and removing the interior of a smaller regular neighborhood.
+Then $\mathcal{DC}(\BS^3,U) = \mathcal N(K)$, which does not $\pi_1$-inject in $\BS^3$, and $\BS^3 \setminus \mathcal N(K)$ is not a twisted interval bundle.
 In some sense, (2) says that a wide product region separates its two sides enough that compressions one performs on one side do not affect the other side.

 As a further illustration of Theorem \ref{double compression body theorem}, note the following corollary, which will never be used in this paper, but which we think is particularly instructive.